ericelliott/rtype/README.md

 * Great for simple documentation.
 * Compiler-agnostic type notation - for use with ECMAScript standard tools.
 * Low learning curve for JavaScript developers.
-* Can embed in JS as strings, for example with [rfx](https://github.com/ericelliott/rfx).
-Affords easy runtime reflection.
+* Can embed in JS as strings, for example with [rfx](https://github.com/ericelliott/rfx) for easy runtime reflection.
 * Standing on the shoulders of giants.
 Inspired by: ES6, TypeScript, Haskell, Flow, & React

 ### What is Rtype?